Post updated 02/02/2022 **Please NOTE: This is a HYBRID event, whilst it is online, students may participate in person at the IfM / IfAM**

 The hackathon aims at the construction of digital solution prototypes in areas such as monitoring, cost modelling and product/customer demand analysis, requiring students to work with off-the-shelf and open source technologies as well as pieces of hardware, like cameras or microcontrollers.

-PLEASE NOTE: This is an online event for students of the University of Cambridge and the University of Nottingham.
+PLEASE NOTE: This is an online (hybrid) event for students of the University of Cambridge and the University of Nottingham.

 Challenge 1: Machine Energy Monitoring